richoux/GHOST/README.md

 ## License

 GHOST is under the term of the GNU GPL v3 license.
-Dual-licenses are possibles (see the [dual-license wiki section](https://github.com/richoux/GHOST/wiki/1.-Introduction#possibilities-for-dual-license)).
+Dual-licenses are possible (see the [dual-license wiki section](https://github.com/richoux/GHOST/wiki/1.-Introduction#possibilities-for-dual-license)).

 ## Code documentation